The Royal Tenenbaums: Plot

 Royal Tenenbaum explains to his three adolescent children, Chas, Margot, and Richie, that he and his wife, Etheline, are separating.
 Each of the children achieved great success at a young age.
 Chas is a math and business genius, from whom Royal steals money.
-Margot, who was adopted, was awarded a grant for a play that she wrote in the ninth grade.
-Richie is a tennis prodigy and artist who expresses his love for Margot.
+Margot, who was adopted, is a playwright who was awarded a grant when in the ninth grade.
+Richie is a tennis prodigy and failed artist who is Royal’s favorite among the children.
 Eli Cash is the Tenenbaums' neighbor and Richie's best friend.
-Also part of the Tenenbaum household is Pagoda, the trusted valet.
+Also part of the household is Pagoda, the trusted valet.

-Twenty-two years later, Royal is kicked out of the hotel where he has been living.
-The children are in a post-success slump, with Richie traveling the world on a cruise ship, following a breakdown.
-He writes to Eli revealing his romantic love for Margot.
+Twenty-two years later, Royal, a disbarred lawyer and ex-convict, is evicted from the hotel where he has been living.
+The children are in a post-success slump, with Richie traveling the world on an ocean liner following a breakdown during a tennis match.
+Margot is married to neurologist Raleigh St. Clair and is extremely secretive; she has not completed a play in seven years.
+Raleigh is conducting research on a patient named Dudley Heinsbergen.
 Chas has become overprotective of his sons, Ari and Uzi, following his wife Rachael's death in a plane crash.
-Margot is married to neurologist Raleigh St. Clair, from whom she hides her smoking and her checkered past.
-Raleigh is conducting research on a subject named Dudley Heinsbergen, and diagnoses Dudley with Heinsbergen Syndrome.
+First Chas, with the boys, and then Margot, move back into the family home.

 Etheline's longtime accountant, Henry Sherman, proposes to her.
-Learning of Henry's proposal via Pagoda, Royal claims that he has stomach cancer to win back his wife's and children's affections.
-Etheline calls her children home, and Royal moves back in and sets up medical equipment in Richie's room.
-Royal learns of Chas' overprotective nature and takes his grandsons on an adventure involving shoplifting and dog fighting.
-On their return, Chas berates him for endangering his boys while Royal accuses Chas of having a nervous breakdown.
+Learning of Henry's proposal from Pagoda, Royal claims he has stomach cancer in a bid to win back his wife's and children's affections.
+Richie returns home, and he then lets Royal move into the house and set up medical equipment in Richie's old bedroom.

+Margot has been having an affair with Eli, now a successful author who is also a mescaline addict.
+He tells her Richie wrote to him that he loves her.
+Royal discovers Margot’s affair with Eli and objects to her treatment of Raleigh.
+Raleigh and Richie hire a private investigator to surveil her.

+Royal observes Chas's overprotective nature and takes his grandsons out for some reckless amusement; Chas berates him for endangering the boys.